syedsaqib2457/php-hash/documentation/add_node.md

 ### data [external_ip_address_version_6_type]

-This is the added external IPv6 address type in the added node.
+This is the external IPv6 address type in the added node.

 The value is either an `IP address type` or `empty`.